tikoker/Virtual-Png-Webcam-VPW/README.md

 # Virtual Png Webcam-VPW
-This is a program that outputs the microphone's voice using a virtual camera in the form of a distributor.
+En-This is a program that outputs the microphone's voice using a virtual camera in the form of a distributor.

   How to use it:\
 Disable pyvenv.cfg, install python 3.12.5 in the root folder, or use the paths to the one installed on your system.\